Resources for Current Students

 Visit the Skills Development web page for some help with various skills, from working in a group to statistics, to using specific software, to referencing and more.

-Visit our Careers & Alumni page for a listing of where degrees can lead to in employment.
-Also visit Additional Connections/Resources for a listing of Trent-specific environmental groups, and follow us on social media for news postings and current opportunities.
+Visit our Careers and Alumni page for a listing of where degrees can lead to in employment.
+Also visit Connections and Resources for a listing of Trent-specific environmental groups, and follow us on social media for news postings and current opportunities.

-Health & Safety training programs, including 'Science Safety' for working in labs, can be found on the Trent University Health & Safety page.
+Health and Safety training programs, including 'Science Safety' for working in labs, can be found on the Trent University Health and Safety page.